Into Film Clubs

 This film programme has not been classified by the BBFC.
 Into Film suggest the films are engaging for ages 11+.
 Please note the films deal with difficult issues about Human Trafficking.

-Two illegal immigrants form a close bond as they help each other navigate the hostile and dangerous underbelly of a London most of us never see.
+Two undocumented migrants form a close bond as they help each other navigate the hostile and dangerous underbelly of a London most of us never see.

 Nick Broomfield turns to fiction to tell the shocking true story of the 23 illegal Chinese immigrants who drowned while cockling in Morecambe Bay.